THE LOST CODES OF EDEN

 “Please don’t write just another ugly book like everyone else.
 We have enough ugliness.
 Write something about the goddesses.
 Write something beautiful.
 Please.
 I need new dreams.
 I have enough of the dark ones.”

-With that, Children of God was born, and my main character, Dr. Anahita Ardehi, an Iranian-American scholar of ancient languages and religions who joins forces with a band of misfits and a non-binary, androgynous angel to take down the Internet and defeat the Antichrist.
+With that, The Lost Codes of Eden was born, and my main character, Dr. Anahita Ardehi, an Iranian-American scholar of ancient languages and religions who joins forces with a band of misfits and a non-binary, androgynous angel to take down the Internet and defeat the Antichrist.

-Although blistering in its social commentary and moral outrage, Children of God deals with the re-emergence of the feminine divine as the solution to an apocalyptic world on fire–where most human beings have been given implants, so that their identities can be manipulated by the state.
+Although blistering in its social commentary and moral outrage, The Lost Codes of Eden deals with the re-emergence of the feminine divine as the solution to an apocalyptic world on fire–where most human beings have been given implants, so that their identities can be manipulated by the state.

 Here is the basic plot: Dr. Ana Ardehi, an Iranian-American scholar, uncovers strange tablets which reveal a dark mystery from the Garden of Eden.
 After also learning about the implants, she wins allies from among ancient goddesses, the angelic realm, and the tech industry to take down a vast conspiracy keeping humans from knowing their own power.
 Amid epic adventure and ferocious social indictment, she resolves family secrets and opens her own heart with compassion and creativity, discovering the power of shared humanity—and shared divinity—to bridge religion, culture, and gender politics.